Jason-Hargrove/100-days-of-code/README.md

 ### Day 94: January 17, 2022

 **Today's Progress:** Working with React Bootstrap.
-Made a dispaly React componet for a counter.
+Made a display React component for a counter.

 **Thoughts:** So many ways to do the same thing.